-Kathy has served on several committees relating to senior care in the Treasure Valley including Idaho Guardians and Fiduciary Association, HAPPEN, Idaho Health Continuum of Care Alliance and LEARN.isa
+Kathy has served on several committees relating to senior care in the Treasure Valley including Idaho Guardians and Fiduciary Association, HAPPEN, Idaho Health Continuum of Care Alliance and LEARN.

 Monica is blessed to call Boise “home” once again and grateful for the opportunity to provide education and support to families in our community.
 She is passionate about working with seniors, caregivers, and providers, and collaborating as a community to support one another.
-As a member of the Society for Certified Senior Advisors and National Placement and Referral Alliance, she upholds industry best practices and advocates for the professionalism and quality service the public deserves.
+As a member of the Society for Certified Senior Advisors, she upholds industry best practices and advocates for the professionalism and quality service the public deserves.

 Mary Mlot is the Molina Healthcare of Idaho, Senior Community Engagement Specialist.
 She earned her Bachelor of Science degree in Sociology from Western Illinois University, and in 2020, received her Value-Based Healthcare Certificate of Completion from Boise State University.
 In 2018, Mary and her husband Matt moved to Boise, Idaho from Littleton, Colorado.